A BIT ABOUT ME

 In 2012 I started work on The Secret of Avonoa.
 I love everything to do with dragons, knights, unicorns, elves, you name it!
 So I couldn't stop myself when this idea turned itself into a book.
 I love the characters of Avonoa.
 They all have distinct histories that I've never been able to put into words, but I can feel in my heart.

 Dak/Hiro is easily my favorite.
 He's definitely the type to leap without looking, the same way I've always been.
 I've learned so much through his eyes and hope to learn so much more!
 I already had themes, story ideas, outlines and titles for all five books in the Avonoa series.

 Please see My Books page for links to Amazon for the Avonoa series.
 If you have any questions about me that I haven't answered here, send me a note on the Contact page.
 I'm glad to get to know you!
 Stop by again soon!

 It's been brought to my attention that I've failed to specify my religion on my website.
 While I don't think my work should be judged upon my personal beliefs, I do think it's important to share them.

 I'm a member of The Church of Jesus Christ of Latter-Day Saints.
-I sometimes have "Mormon" listed on my social media accounts because that's the common name most people know us by.
+Most people commonly refer to us as "Mormon".
 If you have any questions about my religion or beliefs you can contact me through my contact page or look up any questions on comeuntochrist.org.
 There's a link below.

 To hear more about how jiu-jitsu affects my writing and some of my difficulties in the writing process, listen to my interview on The Speculative Fiction Cantina with S. Evan Townsend!
 Click on the link below!